TheThobi/PTCGCheckFriend/README.md

 # Issues

+If after using the macro, the social hub do not even update every 4-6 seconds, it means that macrodroid do not have the rights to emulate click on your screen, on non-rooted devices it can happens frequently the first time installed, restarting you phone should fix the issue

 Feel free to increase the waiting times if your phone is pretty slow when opening menus

 If it does not manage to check when a new friend appears, it might not be compatible with you screen resolution

-If after pressing the macro, the social hub do not even update every 4-6 seconds, it means that macrodroid do not have the rights to emulate click on your screen, on non-rooted devices it can happens frequently the first time installed, restarting you phone should fix the issue